 Mining is hard

-If you have actually looked into the main methods of mining you will discover that only miners with high-end hardware are able to produce enough power to contribute to the Blockchain.
+If you have actually looked into the methods of mining, you will discover that only those with high-end hardware are able to produce enough energy to power the Blockchain.
 This is called “hash power” or “hash rate”.
 This is kind of like horsepower for cars, but for PC processing.

 There are sites that illustrate how to calculate potential profits such as one conveniently called ‘what to mine’.

-The opportunity cost of operating the customized computer systems (commonly known as Mining Rigs), will have to be offset with the cost of acquiring hardware such as the Antminer S9i.
+The opportunity cost of operating the customized computer systems (known as Mining Rigs), will have to be offset with the cost of acquiring hardware such as the Antminer S9i.
 Then there are energy costs associated with running the rigs for long periods of time.

-Your profit would, therefore, be the balance of the costs versus the revenue involved in mining coins – which is usually observed over a year to make a clear profit or loss assessment.
+Your profit would, therefore, be the balance of the costs versus the revenue involved in mining coins.

-Mining profit = Revenue (quantity x price of the coin in local fiat currency) minus cost of the mining devices + annual electricity costs (measured in local currency per KWh).
+The mining profit = revenue (quantity multiplied by the price of the coin in local fiat currency).
+Then subtract the cost of the mining devices + annual electricity costs (measured in local currency per KWh).